 I wouldn’t recommend changing money or using credit cards here.
 There are simply so many tourists who have been charged twice or found out later that another ‘0’ had been added to their bill (turning e.g. ‘200’ to ‘2000’).

-There are some great shops off the beaten track that I can recommend.
-I pointed out some of them in my post and video about unknown places in the Old City.
+There are some great shops off the beaten track that I recommend in my Jerusalem app.
 A short summary:

 When you buy from these guys, you’re supporting the ones who deserve your custom!

 The Church of the Holy Sepulchre is the most important church in the world.
 The history of the place is overwhelming.